BombShellReaper/Palworld-Linux-Server/README.md

 or

     sudo adduser steam
-This will prompt you through the set-up
+This will prompt you through the setup
 -------------------------------------------------------------------------------
 # Switch to the steam user
     su steam